Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add ENC exchange set/README.md

 ## How it works

-1. Specify the path to a local CATALOG.031 file to create an `EncExchangeSet`.
+1. Specify the path to a local CATALOG.031 file to create an `ENCExchangeSet`.
-2. After loading the exchange set, get the `EncDataset` objects asynchronously.
+2. After loading the exchange set, get the `ENCDataset` objects asynchronously.
-3. Create an `EncCell` for each dataset.
-Then create an `EncLayer` for each cell.
+3. Create an `ENCCell` for each dataset.
+Then create an `ENCLayer` for each cell.
 4. Add the ENC layer to a map's operational layers collection to display it.

 ## Relevant API

-* EncCell
+* ENCCell
-* EncDataset
+* ENCDataset
-* EncExchangeSet
+* ENCExchangeSet
-* EncLayer
+* ENCLayer

 ## Offline data

-This sample downloads the [ENC Exchange Set without updates](https://www.arcgis.com/home/item.html?id=9d2987a825c646468b3ce7512fb76e2d) item from ArcGIS Online.
+This sample downloads the [ENC Exchange Set without updates](https://www.arcgis.com/home/item.html?id=9d2987a825c646468b3ce7512fb76e2d) and [Hydrography dataset resources](https://www.arcgis.com/home/item.html?id=c16f3845b9cc4b93a908d87d28823afd) items from ArcGIS Online.

 ## Tags